xiaoyiliu-usc/CrossDTI/README.md

 The models we trained are stored in https://zenodo.org/records/17760553

-## Dataset
+## Model and Dataset

-Please find the dataset at Zenodo link: https://zenodo.org/records/17760553
+Please find the model and dataset at Zenodo link: https://zenodo.org/records/17760553